 The Shipwrecked and the Steadfast: Why Remembering Matters

-The words God once spoke to you can get buried under deadlines, disappointments, and noise.
-Without realising it, you stop fighting with them.
-This is why remembering your words from God matters.
+The words God spoke to you can get buried under deadlines, disappointments, and noise.
+You stop fighting with them without realising it.
+Remembering matters.

 There is a kind of erosion that doesn't begin with doubt but with forgetfulness.
 It happens quietly, subtly.
 Not through rebellion but neglect.